 - Average earnings of at least £120 every week

-This also applies to casual, agency and zero-hours works who meet the required eligibility requirements.
+The above also applies to casual, agency and zero-hours workers who meet the required eligibility requirements.

 What is contractual sick pay?